 Then stick around after that for a brief Senturus overview, for those of you who may not be familiar with who we are, and what we do, some great additional, almost generally entirely free resources.
 And then we’ll do the aforementioned Q and A at that point

 So introductions, I’m pleased to be joined today by my esteemed colleagues, Mister Steve Reid Pitman and Adam Harper.

 Steve, when he’s not playing a stunt double for John Krasinski, brings more than 25 years of experience in business and technology to his roles as hands-on problem solving to high level strategic planning.
 He’s delivered a broad range of software and systems architecture engineering and integration projects, both on premise and in the cloud.

 With constant attention to the intersection between business needs and technical options, partners with our clients, to help they use the right modern BI solutions to their current and future needs.

 Adam Harper is a Senior Microsoft Architect and a very active member of Microsoft Advisory Groups, including the Power BI Advisory Group and Power BI Customer Advisory Board.

-Beyond the Microsoft BI platform at General Motors worked a solution architect for do clinical research institute and started power pivot development when it was first released for a pharmaceutical company.
-On top of all that, Adam has also worked with Michael strategy and has vertical experience in both the telecom and oil and gas industry.
+Beyond the Microsoft BI platform at General Motors he worked as a solution architect for the clinical research institute and started power pivot development when it was first released for a pharmaceutical company.
+On top of all that, Adam has also worked with MicroStrategy and has vertical experience in both the telecom and oil and gas industry.

-My name is Mike Weiner, and I play a lot of different roles here At Senturus is one of my great pleasures as being the host of these webinars and I’m pleased to be here with you today.
+My name is Mike Weinhauer, and I play a lot of different roles here at Senturus.
+It is my great pleasures being the host of these webinars and I’m pleased to be here with you today.